NanoComp/meep/doc/docs/Scheme_Tutorials/Optical_Forces.md

 The simulation is run over the range of separation distances $s$ from 0.05 to 1.00 μm in increments of 0.05 μm.
 The results are compared with those from MPB.
 This is shown in the top figure.
 The two methods show good agreement.

-The following figure shows the $E_y$ mode profile at a waveguide separation distance of 0.1 μm.
-This figure shows the source/flux region (red hatches), force monitors (blue lines), and PMLs (green hatches) surrounding the cell.
+The following figure shows the $E_y$ mode profiles at a waveguide separation distance of 0.1 μm.
+This figure shows the source and flux monitor (red hatches), force monitors (blue lines), and PMLs (green hatches) surrounding the cell.
 From the force spectra shown above, at this separation distance the anti-symmetric mode is repulsive whereas the symmetric mode is attractive.

 <center>
 ![](../images/parallel_wvgs_s0.1.png)